alikarb/OFDM-Recevier/docs/source/index.rst

 Motivation
 --------

-Hello and welcome to my OFDM Receiver project page!
+Hello and welcome to my SDR Desgin Project project page!

 My name is Ali Karbassi.
 I am a working professional in the commerical industry working as a RF Engineer since 2013.
 I specialize in RF Test and Verification.